-A tax-exempt community foundation, Our Fund's mission is to promote a culture of philanthropy by uniting donors with organizations supporting the LGBT community.
+A tax-exempt community foundation, Our Fund's mission is to promote a culture of philanthropy by uniting donors with organizations supporting the LGBTQ community.

 What organization or cause has had an impact on your life?
 What do you want to be remembered for?
 A planned legacy gift can benefit future generations - all in your name.